mswatosh/mp-jee-testing/README.md

 2. Use new `@RestClient` annotation to create a REST Client proxy of the `PersonService` class which is being tested.
 This is basically a convenience for the test client making HTTP requests on the server and then parsing back the response.
+3. Easily invoke HTTP requests on the running server and have the response bound back into a POJO (or an exception class if an error occurred)